Last Updated on

 PhilHealth membership is free.
 The only thing you’ll have to pay during or after your registration is for your first PhilHealth contribution.

-If you’re already a member who needs to change membership category (e.g., from employed to self-employed/voluntary), do not register again.
+If you’re already a member who needs to change the membership category (e.g., from employed to self-employed/voluntary), do not register again.
 Instead, you only have to update your PhilHealth membership record.

 1. PhilHealth online registration.